Multi-institution encrypted medical imaging AI validation without data sharing: Introduction

 Less resource-intensive solutions to address the trust requirements include secure privacy-preserving machine learning approaches (PPML) to ensure privacy and confidentiality for both parties (data and model) while still allowing full analysis via secure inference.
-Recent advances in cryptography have made secure inference almost 1000x more efficient than prior state-of-the-art, thereby making it feasible for production usage~\cite{cryptflow,cryptflow2,sirnn}.
-With PPML, the hospital and the vendor can use 2-party secure inference (see Appendix~\ref{sec:si} and~\cite{cryptflow2,secureml,minionn,gazelle,delphi}) to evaluate a model on unseen patient data, paving the way for the hospital to test the model, while simultaneously ensuring that the vendor learns nothing about the patient data and the hospital learns nothing about the proprietary model weights beyond the output prediction values. \\ \\ This work provides the first evaluation of 2-party secure model testing on multi-institutional medical datasets.
-Prior relevant work, PriMiA,~\cite{primia} demonstrated the potential for PPML technology to protect the security of both sensitive patient data and proprietary machine learning models in healthcare with encrypted inference; however PPML remains largely under-explored in the field, specifically in medical imaging applications, and work like PriMiA suffers from limitations such as weaker security guarantees, inability to use large models (as needed in medical imaging), requirement of domain expertise for implementation, poor reproducibility, and unsupported code-bases~\cite{primia}.
-Furthermore, prior work has failed to outline absolute computation costs of encrypted inference and explore performance variations between the insecure and secure executions.
+Recent advances in cryptography have made secure inference almost 1000x more efficient than prior state-of-the-art, thereby making it feasible for production usage.\cite{cryptflow,cryptflow2,sirnn} With PPML, the hospital and the vendor can use 2-party secure inference (see Appendix A) to evaluate a model on unseen patient data, paving the way for the hospital to test the model, while simultaneously ensuring that the vendor learns nothing about the patient data and the hospital learns nothing about the proprietary model weights beyond the output prediction values.

+This work provides the first evaluation of 2-party secure model testing on multi-institutional medical datasets.
+Prior relevant work, PriMiA,\cite{primia} demonstrated the potential for PPML technology to protect the security of both sensitive patient data and proprietary machine learning models in healthcare with encrypted inference; however PPML remains largely under-explored in the field, specifically in medical imaging applications, and work like PriMiA suffers from limitations such as weaker security guarantees, inability to use large models (as needed in medical imaging), requirement of domain expertise for implementation, poor reproducibility, and unsupported code-bases.\cite{primia} Furthermore, prior work has failed to outline absolute computation costs of encrypted inference and explore performance variations between the insecure and secure executions.

 The purpose of this work is to rigorously evaluate PPML technologies for use in medical imaging applications with real world medical imaging data and modern computer vision models.
 We seek to answer the following two research questions: \begin{enumerate} \item Is there a change in performance between insecure and secure model testing for clinical computer vision inference? \item What are the trade-offs for secure model testing with regard to computational, inference time, and communication overheads imposed by secure two-party computation (2PC)?